latest nhpb_banner 1__compressed2

 Housing programs for low-income families or single people

-• Senior citizens will get housing.
+• Senior citizens will get priority housing.
 Seniors, the elderly, and people over the age of 55 that have a low income can apply for affordable and/or income subsidized housing.
 Apartments, townhomes, community living and other options are available.
 Most come with supportive components to address medical or transportation needs.
 Continue with low income housing and homes for seniors.

 Foreclosure prevention and mortgage relief for low-income families.
 Hundreds of non-profit organizations across the country are certified by the federal government Housing and Urban Development agency (HUD) to provide free or low cost help to low-income families.
-States also offer support.
-Mortgage assistance programs will low to moderate income people stop a foreclosure or get back on track with paying their home loans.
+States also offer income-based support.
+Mortgage relief programs will low to moderate income people stop a foreclosure or get back on track with paying their home loans.
 Find how to get mortgage help for low income homeowners.

 Low income energy, utility, and water bill assistance

 Free internet services for low income households is available.
-Federal government has assistance programs that pay for Internet, Wi-Fi, and high speed cable connections.
+The federal government has assistance programs that pay for Internet, Wi-Fi, and high speed cable connections.
 Students, remote or online workers and other low-income households as well as people on public assistance can get help.
+Programs are offered by both phone and cable companies.
+They will provide set up of the system, training on how to use it, and some companies will even offer a new computer to qualified low income families.
+Apply for free low income internet.

 Health, medical and dental care for low income families